Despatch can take up to 5 working days.

 Herb Thyme - Perennial

-Thyme is a very decorative low growing herb with a lovely flavour.
-It can be used in a whole host of dishes and goes particularly well with chicken.
-It is also one of the main components of a Bouquet Garni.
+Thyme is a very decorative and aromatic low growing herb with a lovely flavour.
+It can be used in a whole host of dishes from stews to stuffing and goes particularly well with chicken.
+Thyme combines well with marjoram and rosemary and it is also one of the main components of a Bouquet Garni.

-It produces pretty pink flowers which are attractive to bees and grows to a height of 40cm.
+It produces pretty pink flowers in June which are attractive to bees and grows to a height of 30cm and spread of 40cm.

 Product Part Number: 80245